 A slow wake-up call

-Making any forecasts is hard, given the challenges with data and the uncertainties around transmission.
-According to one estimate by task force adviser Professor Wiku Adisamito, as well as Indonesia´s national intelligence agency, infections might peak at some point in May or early June before declining, leaving a total number of cases around 95,000.
+Making any forecast is hard, given the challenges with data and the uncertainties around transmission.
+According to one estimate by task force adviser Professor Wiku Adisamito, as well as Indonesia´s national intelligence agency, infections might peak at some point in May or early June before declining, leaving a total number of cases at around 95,000.
 Another model by the University of Indonesia´s Faculty of Public Health has warned that there could be more than 140,000 deaths and 1.5 million cases across the country by May, unless authorities take tougher actions.